tiny8877/okta.github.io/_source/_docs/how-to/add-user-consent-to-flow.md

 2. Add an app via the Apps API.
 The value you should specify for `consent_method` depends on the values for `prompt` and `consent`.
 Check the Apps API [table of values](https://developer.okta.com/docs/api/resources/apps#add-oauth-20-client-application) for these three properties.
 In most cases, `REQUIRED` is the correct value.

-    Optionally, you can set the appropriate values for your Terms of Service and Privacy Policy notices:
+    Optionally, you can set the appropriate values for your Terms of Service and Privacy Policy notices using the same API request:
         * `tos_uri`: terms of service URI
         * `policy_uri`: privacy policy URI